About Shetland Sheepdogs

-The Shetland Sheepdog is a beautiful, intelligent, friendly, loyal, affectionate, gentle, and quirky dog breed.
+The Shetland Sheepdog is an intelligent, sensitive and affectionate dog breed.
 Shelties are family-oriented dogs, making them very loyal to their human pack.
 They are also great with kids if you socialize them early and they make excellent lap dogs.

-Typically standing at 13 to 16 inches tall and weighing 15 to 23 pounds, Shelties are a small to medium dog breed with a moderate need for exercise.
-Unlike some herding dogs, they don't need to run around all day.
-They are perfectly happy living in a City apartment or a country residence - as long as they get active exercise for at least 30-60 minutes every day.
+Typically standing at 13-16 inches (33-41cm) at the shoulder and weighing 15-25 pounds (7-11kg), Shelties are a small to medium dog breed with a moderate need for exercise.
+Unlike some herding dogs, they don't need to run around all day long.
+They are perfectly happy living in a city apartment or a country house, as long as they get active exercise for at least 30-60 minutes every day.

-The Sheltie family includes many Collie breeds as well as the extinct Greenland Yakki.
-The original Shelties (a Scandinavian Spitz type breed) were mainly crossed with Rough Collies and Border Collies during the 19th and 20th centuries, which is why the three modern breeds share so much in common today.
-Take a look at the different types of Collies and the characteristics of the famous Rough Collie (aka Lassie!)
+The Sheltie family tree includes many Collie breeds as well as the extinct Greenland Yakki.
+The original Shelties (a Scandinavian Spitz type breed) were mainly crossed with Rough Collies and Border Collies during the 19th and 20th centuries, which is why the modern breeds share so much in common today.
+Take a look at the different types of Collie breeds and the characteristics of the famous Lassie.

 The Shetland Sheepdog Breed Standard is a set of guidelines that describes the ideal characteristics, temperament and physical appearance of the Sheltie breed.
-Learn about the exact requirements breeders have to fulfill in order to successfully breed and show Shelties.
-Plus, further reading on The Standard if you are thinking about becoming a Sheltie breeder.
+Learn about the requirements breeders have to fulfill in order to successfully show Shelties.

 Charlotte Hulett of Sunridge Shelties in Missouri considers the breed Standard after breeding Shelties professionally for 50 years.
-Her guest article Why Breed to The Standard? includes comparisons of US and English Champions, and offers five excellent reasons why people should endeavor to breed Shelties correctly.
+Her guest article includes comparisons of US and English Champions and offers five excellent reasons why we should endeavor to breed Shelties correctly.